 22. Keep a bag dispenser handy to reuse shopping bags.

-This way, I am able to use them multiple times and they aren’t just getting thrown away after a single use.
+This way, I am able to use them multiple times.
+They aren’t just getting thrown away after a single use.

 23. Hang ladders rather than leaning them.